How mobile body measuring software solves the biggest challenges of uniform manufacturing

 Well-fitted workwear is one of the most important assets for a company that requires its employees to wear uniforms.
 It’s a visible way to convey a brand’s image, values, goals, and at the same time it represents an indispensable utility and means of protection for its people.

 While there’s been a lot of debate around the feasibility of uniforms in some sectors, for others – like public service or military service – workwear is a necessity beyond debate.
-It is both a vitally protective garment and also represents a great source of pride for the serviceman who wear it.
+It is both a vitally protective garment and also represents a great source of pride for the serviceman who wears it.

 A well-fitted uniform also goes a long way to convey trust, quality, and experience.
 And as companies have come to reconceptualize workwear for people who need not only practical but also stylish and perfect fit clothing for actual work, it is no wonder more and more uniform manufacturers and distributors are turning to technology to satisfy these needs.